 - An Orqestr project with at least one agent

-Step 1: Create an X Developer App
+Step 2: Create an X Developer App

-Give your app a name that makes sense for your use case — something like "Orqestr Agent" or your company name.
+- Give your app a name that makes sense for your use case — something like "Orqestr Agent" or your company name

-Step 2: Configure app permissions
+Step 3: Configure app permissions

 By default, new X apps only have read access.
-Your agents need read and write to post tweets, like, retweet, and send DMs.
+Your agents need Read and write and Direct message to post tweets, like, retweet, and send DMs.
+If you do not plan to use direct messages, Read and write is enough.

 - X will ask you to fill in app information: